Hammock Hut (16 at Wardley Hill Campsite)

 About Wardley Hill Campsite

 Suitable ForCouples, families, tents, dogs (on leads) and small camper vans – yes.
-Caravans and single sex groups – no.
+Caravans, Motorhomes, Hair Straighteners and party groups – no.

 NearbyThe quiet lanes offer peaceful cycling or horse riding and there are miles of footpaths to discover on foot.
-The river Waveney passes one mile away, providing the gateway into the Norfolk Broadswith boats and canoes available to hire locally.
-On the river banks, Bungay and Beccles (the latter with particularly good access to the river, a slipway and many boat rental companies) are both market towns with plenty to offer, including supermarkets, art galleries, great pubs, restaurants, tourist information and lots of independant shops.
-The coast is also near at hand with the stretching sandy beaches of Lowestoftand Great Yarmouth to the east for a smattering of ‘kiss me quick’ seaside.
-Follow the line south, however, for argueabley the best of the Suffolk Coast with Walberswick (the place to go for crabbing at the watersedge), Thorpeness and Aldeburgh all worth a visit.
+The River Waveney passes one mile away, providing the gateway into the Norfolk Broads with boats and canoes available to hire locally.
+On the river banks, Bungay and Beccles (the latter with particularly good access to the river, a slipway and many boat rental companies) are both market towns with plenty to offer, including supermarkets, art galleries, pubs, restaurants, tourist information and lots of independent shops.
+Just beyond Bungay, the Norfolk and Suffolk Aviation Museum (01986 896644) has an impressive collection of aircraft outside and a wealth of indoor displays, with East Anglia playing a particularly important role over the years given it's relative proximity to Europe.
+Beyond the Broads, the coast is also near at hand, with the stretching sandy beaches of Lowestoft and Great Yarmouth to the east for a smattering of ‘kiss me quick’ seaside.
+Follow the line south, however, for arguably the best of the Suffolk Coast with Walberswick (the place to go for crabbing at the waters edge), Thorpeness and Aldeburgh all worth a visit.

 Food & DrinkIn the village there is a wonderful Italian restaurant, The Olive Tree (01508 518147) and a small convenience store with post office.
 To the west in Broome you’ll find the Artichoke (01986 893325), a traditional country pub serving good food, real ales and a huge selection of whiskies.
 Both of these are within walking distance of the campsite.
 Looking further afield, Wardley Hill sits between Bungay and Beccles.
 Both market towns have plenty to of excellent food to offer along with supermarkets for a quicker grocery shop.